 Sales and Asset Based Payments.
-The Distributor makes revenue sharing payments as incentives to certain firms to promote and sell shares of the Fund.
-The Distributor hopes to benefit from revenue sharing by increasing the Fund's net assets, which, as well as benefiting the Fund, would result in additional management and other fees for the Advisor and its affiliates.
-In consideration for revenue sharing, a firm may feature certain funds in its sales system or give the Distributor additional access to members of its sales force or management.
-In addition, a firm may agree to participate in the marketing efforts of the Distributor by allowing it to participate in conferences, seminars or other programs attended by the intermediary's sales force.
-Although an intermediary may seek revenue sharing payments to offset costs incurred by the firm in servicing its clients that have invested in the Fund, the intermediary may earn a profit on these payments.
-Revenue sharing payments may provide a firm with an incentive to favor the Fund.
+The Advisor, the Distributor or another affiliate makes revenue sharing payments as incentives to certain firms to promote and sell shares of the funds.
+The Advisor, the Distributor or another affiliate hopes to benefit from revenue sharing by increasing the funds' net assets, which, as well as benefiting the funds, would result in additional management and other fees for the Advisor and its affiliates.
+In consideration for revenue sharing compensation, some firms will feature certain funds in their sales systems or give the Advisor, the Distributor or another affiliate additional access to members of their sales forces or management.
+In addition, some firms agree to participate in the marketing efforts of the Advisor, the Distributor or another affiliate by allowing the Advisor, the Distributor or another affiliate to participate in conferences, seminars or other programs attended by the firm's sales force.
+Although certain firms seek revenue sharing payments to offset costs incurred by the firm in servicing the firm's clients that have invested in the funds, such firms may still earn a profit on these payments.
+Revenue sharing payments provide a firm with an incentive to recommend the funds.